JasdeepSidhu13/DEND/Projects/P3_DWH/README.md

 ## Project Template

-The project template includes six files:
+The project template includes six files:<br/>

-sql_queries.py: In this python script you will create queries for staging, fact and dimensions tables. cluster.ipynb: This is a jupyter notebook which creates and deletes a refshift cluster. create_table.py: This script creates the fact and dimension tables for the star schema in Redshift cluster. etl.py: This script loads and processes data from S3 into staging tables on Redshift. requirements.txt: Python dependencies needed to run the project on your local machine.
+sql_queries.py: In this python script you will create queries for staging, fact and dimensions tables.<br/>
+cluster.ipynb: This is a jupyter notebook which creates and deletes a refshift cluster.<br/>
+create_table.py: This script creates the fact and dimension tables for the star schema in Redshift cluster.<br/>
+etl.py: This script loads and processes data from S3 into staging tables on Redshift.<br/>
+requirements.txt: Python dependencies needed to run the project on your local machine.<br/>
-README.md This is the current file which provides detailed description of the project.
+README.md This is the current file which provides detailed description of the project.<br/>

 #### Project Steps
-Below are steps you can follow to complete each component of this project.
+Below are steps you can follow to complete each component of this project.<br/>

 ##### Create Table Schemas
-Design schemas for your fact and dimension tables Write a SQL CREATE statement for each of these tables in sql_queries.py Complete the logic in create_tables.py to connect to the database and create these tables Write SQL DROP statements to drop tables in the beginning of create_tables.py if the tables already exist.
-This way, you can run create_tables.py whenever you want to reset your database and test your ETL pipeline.
+Design schemas for your fact and dimension tables. <br/>
+Write a SQL CREATE statement for each of these tables in sql_queries.py. <br/>
+Complete the logic in create_tables.py to connect to the database and create these tables. <br/>
+Write SQL DROP statements to drop tables in the beginning of create_tables.py if the tables already exist.
+This way, you can run create_tables.py whenever you want to reset your database and test your ETL pipeline.<br/>
-Launch a redshift cluster and create an IAM role that has read access to S3.
+Launch a redshift cluster and create an IAM role that has read access to S3.<br/>
-Add redshift database and IAM role info to dwh.cfg.
+Add redshift database and IAM role info to dwh.cfg.<br/>
 Test by running create_tables.py and checking the table schemas in your redshift database.
-You can use Query Editor in the AWS Redshift console for this.
+You can use Query Editor in the AWS Redshift console for this.<br/>
 ##### Build ETL Pipeline
-Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
+Implement the logic in etl.py to load data from S3 to staging tables on Redshift.<br/>
-Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
+Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.<br/>
-Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.
+Test by running etl.py after running create_tables.py and running the analytic queries on your Redshift database to compare your results with the expected results.<br/>
-Delete your redshift cluster when finished.
+Delete your redshift cluster when finished.<br/>

 Note
 The SERIAL command in Postgres is not supported in Redshift.
-The equivalent in redshift is IDENTITY(0,1), which you can read more on in the Redshift Create Table Docs.
+The equivalent in redshift is IDENTITY(0,1), which you can read more on in the Redshift Create Table Docs.<br/>

 REMINDER: Do not include your AWS access keys in your code when sharing this project!